OriginChain docs

 Tenant architecture

-Choosing a region + tier
+Choosing a region + configuration

-tier use RAM topology
+configuration use RAM topology

 Selecting add-ons